Iraqi Women's Union: Background

-The first women’s organization in Iraq was founded in 1923, and Iraqi women gained purchase in political and social spaces by participating strongly in the country’s independence movement.
+The first women's organization in Iraq, the Women's Awakening Club, was founded in 1923, and Iraqi women gained purchase in political and social spaces by participating strongly in the country's independence movement.
 From the beginning of the British occupation, through the mandate period, and up into the era of Iraqi independence (both pre- and post-revolution), women had become a notable political force.
-Prominent organizations included the Red Crescent Society, the Child Protection Society, the Houses of the People Society, and the Women’s League Against Nazism and Fascism.
-The 1940s saw such organizations gain momentum, and women’s groups rose with charitable, political, religious, and feminist ambitions.
+Prominent organizations included the Red Crescent Society, the Child Protection Society, the Houses of the People Society, and the Women's League Against Nazism and Fascism.
+The 1940s saw such organizations gain momentum, and women's groups rose with charitable, political, religious, and feminist ambitions.

-The IWU was founded as an umbrella organization to coordinate the activities of existing women’s groups in Iraq, emerging out of the Arab Feminist Union conference of December 1944.
+The IWU was founded as an umbrella organization to coordinate the activities of existing women's groups in Iraq, emerging out of the Arab Feminist Union conference of December 1944.
 The IWU has been subsequently subjected to certain critiques which have argued that the IWU had classist influences as it was primarily a group of upper-class women largely connected with the political establishment; both of which are said to contribute to the subsequent splintering off of leftist and communist organizations.

-The IWU was active over two decades in charity work, education, liaising between women’s groups, and also in advocating for the destigmatization of taboos like sex work, divorce, custody, working rights for women, and property rights.
+The IWU was active over two decades in charity work, education, liaising between women's groups, and also in advocating for the destigmatization of taboos like sex work, divorce, custody, working rights for women, and property rights.